tensorflow/tensorflow/g3doc/OpDefinitions.md

 `Confined` is provided as a general mechanism to help modelling further constraints on attributes beyond the ones brought by value types.
 You can use `Confined` to compose complex constraints out of more primitive ones.
-For example, an 32-bit integer attribute whose minimal value must be 10 can be expressed as `Confined<I32Attr, [IntMinValue<10>]>`.
+For example, a 32-bit integer attribute whose minimal value must be 10 can be expressed as `Confined<I32Attr, [IntMinValue<10>]>`.

 Right now, the following primitive constraints are supported: